-- Create a new view to serve as the trigger for the automation.
+- We created a new view to serve as the trigger for our automation.

-- In the created view, add a filter to show records that match a condition you set.
+- In the view we created, we added a filter to only show records that match a condition we set.

-NOTEIn this example, we will be using an automation to create recurring tasks.
-Feel free to copy the base to your own workspace to follow along with creating the automation.
+Feel free to copy the base below to your own workspace to follow along with this article.

 Choosing a trigger

-To create recurring tasks, you will want to choose the action "Create Record".
-When the automation runs successfully, a record will be created in a specified table.
-The "Create record" action can be configured with one or more fields set to any text or to a value from a previous step or both.
+When our automation runs successfully, a record will be created in the specified table.
+The "Create record" action can be configured with multiple fields using dynamic values from previous steps, or static values.
 For this example, we will be using the "Create record" action to create records in our "Recurring Tasks" table.

-For the fields in this automation action, we pulled in the "Task" field value from the "Choosing a trigger" step and set the "Status" field value to "Todo".
+Note that in the above step we pulled in the dynamic "Task" field value from our previous step (the trigger step) and set the "Status" field value to a static value of "Todo".
 After adding the fields, you will want to test the automation to make sure no errors occur.
-Once the test runs successfully, all that is left will be to turn "ON" the recurring task automation.
+Once the test runs successfully, all that is left will be to turn your automation "ON"!

 For our example, we added 7 days to our task due date.
 In the "Recurring Tasks w/ Dates" table of the shared base, you will be able to see that our "Monday Task" has the DATEADD formula calculating for the next Monday.